QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     @show f.(a, b) # across both
     @show f.(a, 2); # fix scalar for second

-The compiler is only able to detect "scalar" values in this way for a limited number of types (e.g. integers, floating points, etc) and some packages (e.g. Distributions)
+The compiler is only able to detect "scalar" values in this way for a limited number of types (e.g. integers, floating points, etc) and some packages (e.g. Distributions).

-For other types, you will need to wrap any scalars in ``Ref`` to fix them, or else it will try to broadcast the value
+For other types, you will need to wrap any scalars in ``Ref`` to fix them, or else it will try to broadcast the value.

-Another place that you may use a ``Ref`` is to fix a function parameter you do not want to broadcast over
+Another place that you may use a ``Ref`` is to fix a function parameter you do not want to broadcast over.

 .. code-block:: julia